davidalpert/go-git-mob/CONTRIBUTING.md

 ### Visit the doctor

-This repo includes a `doctor.sh` script which helps validate that development dependencies are configured correctly.
+This repository includes a `doctor.sh` script which validates development dependencies.

 1. Verify dependencies
     ```sh
     ./.tools/doctor.sh
     ```

-This script attempts to fix basic issues (running `go get` or `bundle install`)
+This script attempts to fix basic issues, for example by running `go get` or `bundle install`.

-If `doctor.sh` reports an issue that it cannot resolve you may need to help it by taking action.
+If `doctor.sh` reports an issue that it can't resolve you may need to help it by taking action.

 Please log any issues with the doctor script by [reporting a bug](https://github.com/davidalpert/go-git-mob/issues).